learn-co-curriculum/sql-database-basics/README.md

 Unfortunately, altering a column name and/or deleting a column can be tricky in SQLite3.
 There are workarounds, however.
-We're not going to get into that right now, but you can explore the documentation on this topic [here](https://www.sqlite.org/lang_altertable.html).
+We're not going to get into that right now, but you can explore the [documentation on this topic](https://www.sqlite.org/lang_altertable.html).

 Fortunately, SQLite still supports most of what we'll need one way or another.
 For now, if you need to change a column name, it's best to simply delete the